Oliver Tree: 2016–2018: Return to music and Alien Boy

+In March 2016, Tree returned to music, being featured on the song "Forget It" by Getter, a part of his EP, "Radical Dude!"

-In November 2016, he returned to music with his television debut, performing with Getter on Last Call with Carson Daly.
+In November of that year, he made his first television debut, performing with Getter on Last Call with Carson Daly.

-Shortly after the release of "When I'm Down", Tree signed to Atlantic Records, and a month later, graduated from the California Institute of the Arts.
+Shortly after the release of "When I'm Down" by Whethan featuring Tree in October 2016, Tree signed to Atlantic Records and a month later, graduated from the California Institute of the Arts.

 Tree often writes, acts, and directs sketches in comedy videos, and has worked with companies such as Fuck Jerry.

+He released his debut single as Oliver Tree "Welcome to LA" on May 26, 2017, accompanied by another single, "All I Got".

 In February 2018, Tree released his major-label debut EP, Alien Boy, along with the double music video for "All That x Alien Boy".
 Tree wrote and directed the debut, which took over nine months to create.
 He spent five months practicing freestyle monster truck jumping at the Perris Auto Speedway and performed all his stunts in the music video.

-Oliver Tree has played major festivals such as Lollapalooza and Outside Lands Music and Arts Festival, and performed as a special guest at Coachella Valley Music and Arts Festival where he was subsequently named on LA Weekly's "The Best (and Weirdest) Fashion at Coachella" list in 2017.
+Tree has played at major festivals such as Lollapalooza and Outside Lands Music and Arts Festival, and performed as a special guest at Coachella Valley Music and Arts Festival where he was subsequently named on LA Weekly's "The Best (and Weirdest) Fashion at Coachella" list in 2017.

-He was the supporting act on Louis the Child's 2017 Last to Leave Tour (2017) and Skizzy Mars' Are You OK?
+He was the supporting act on Louis the Child's Last to Leave Tour (2017) and Skizzy Mars' Are You OK?
 Tour (2018), and was scheduled to join Lil Dicky and DJ Mustard on the Life Lessons Tour Fall 2018 before it was canceled.
 Tree toured North America and Europe with Hobo Johnson in 2018.